 Within Vancouver the prices of rentals vary depending on the region.
-For instance, the cheapest area to rent in Vancouver is East Vancouver, which is as far away from downtown Vancouver as possible without being in Burnaby proper.
+For instance, the cheapest area to rent in Vancouver is East Vancouver, which is as far away from downtown as possible without being in Burnaby proper.
 East Van is of course where I lived for my first year on my own.
-Even still it wasn’t cheap, and I needed a roommate to afford to live in a two-bedroom basement suite.
+Even still, it wasn’t cheap.
+I needed a roommate to afford to live in a two-bedroom basement suite.
 At that time I was paying about $550/month not including utilities, which were approximately $50-$100/month.
 I honestly couldn’t have afforded much more than that on my income, and the place was actually pretty nice despite being a bit older and fairly dark in the winter months.
 But my commute to work was only 20 minutes by bus, and although I could have had a way nicer and bigger place if I were to live in say Port Coquitlam, I’m a city girl at heart and having lived in the suburbs all my life, I needed a change of scenery badly.

 When my BF and I started looking for a one-bedroom apartment suite closer to downtown, we found that the average price for a suite was $1200/month.
 Most of the time that means your suite is about 600 sq. ft. and that doesn’t include laundry, parking or utilities.
 The place we found was a bit cheaper at $1100/month and although parking is another $25/month, it includes heat and hot water, so all we pay is electricity, coin laundry, cable, and internet.

 If you are living on a low income, I definitely think it’s worth looking into subsidized housing.
 My BF lived in downtown Vancouver for a year a while back, and although it was a 300 sq. ft. box, his rent was only $780/month.
 The particular building he lived in was built specifically to offer affordable housing to people with disabilities, people who were at one time homeless, or people who suffered from drug and alcohol abuse in the past.
-By law a percentage of the rental units in the building had to be available for regular people to rent who just made below a certain annual income, and at the time my BF made the cut.
+By law a percentage of the rental units in the building had to be available for regular people to rent out who just made below a certain annual income, and at the time my BF made the cut.

-I really hope that one day I’ll be able to afford to buy a nice new condo somewhere, even if it’s not in Vancouver, and finally be a home owner like I’ve dreamed.
-But for now, I’m happy living in my old, one-bedroom apartment only a walk away from all the city action.
+I really hope that one day I’ll be able to afford to buy a nice new condo somewhere, even if it’s not in Vancouver, and finally be a home owner like I’ve always dreamed.
+But for now, I’m happy living in my old, one-bedroom apartment that’s only a walk away from all the city action.

 -Mo Houses out!